University of North Carolina Athletics

 • Carolina players and coaches have won Sports Illustrated's Sportsman-of-the-Year award three times, including Michael Jordan in 1991, Dean Smith in 1997 and the United States Women's Soccer Team in 1999.
 The U.S. team featured eight Tar Heels among the 20 players (Lorrie Fair, Mia Hamm, Kristine Lilly, Tracy Noonan, Carla Overbeck, Cindy Parlow, Tiffany Roberts and Tisha Venturini).

-• Fourteen (14) women’s soccer players have combined to win 21 gold medals in the Olympics (1996, 2004, 2008, 2012, 2024).
+• Carolina has won 22 of the 44 NCAA championships in women’s soccer history and played in the Final Four 32 times.
+UNC also won the AIAW national championship in 1981, the final season before the NCAA began oversight of women’s athletics. • Fourteen (14) women’s soccer players have combined to win 21 gold medals in the Olympics (1996, 2004, 2008, 2012, 2024).
 The United States has also won four World Cups (1991, 1999, 2015, 2019) with 28 Tar Heels on those rosters.

 • Mia Hamm set the NCAA women’s soccer scoring record with 278 points, was the National Player of the Year in 1992 and 1993, led UNC to four national championships and became an international sports icon.
 Hamm was selected ESPN’s No. 1 Athlete of the Title IX era, the Greatest Female Athlete of the First 50 Years of the ACC and one of the three top female soccer players in the 20th century by FIFA.
 Hamm was FIFA’s Women’s World Player of the Year in 2001 and 2002, U.S. Soccer’s Female Athlete of the Year from 1994-98 and held the all-time FIFA goals record for men and women from 2004-13.
 She finished her international career as the world’s all-time leading scorer in women’s soccer history.

-• Hamm is still the USWNT’s all-time leader in points (305) and assists (147) and is second in goals with 158.
-Lilly ranks second in assists (106), third in points (236) and fourth in goals (130).
+• Hamm remains the USWNT’s all-time leader in points (305) and assists (147) and is second in goals with 158.

 • Cindy Parlow Cone, who won three National Player-of-the-Year awards at Carolina, is president of the United States Soccer Federation.